 ^FO 50, 60 ^A 0, 40 ^FD World's Best Griddle ^FS

 As we've already seen, ^FO sets the field position.
 In this case, we are positioning the top left of the field at X-coordinate 50 (i.e. 50 dots to the right of the left edge) and Y-coordinate 60 (i.e. 60 dots down from the top edge).

 The ^A command allows us to customize the font used to draw text.
 It can take up to 3 parameters: font name/orientation, font height, and font width.
 ZPL includes 16 fonts by default, each of which is referred to using a single letter or number.
 Font 0 is the most commonly used font -- it scales well to different sizes, it supports more international text than most of the other built-in fonts, and its design is very similar to Helvetica.
 We have also requested a font height of 40 dots, to make the text larger and easier to read.
-We have omitted the third parameter, the font width, which by default will scale to match the font width.
+We have omitted the third parameter, the font width, which by default will scale to match the font height.

 It is possible to upload custom fonts using the ~DU command and then give them short names using the ^CW command, but it is best to stick to the built-in fonts if possible.
 For more information about fonts, especially in the context of international text, please see our FAQ.